huggingface/candle/candle-rocm-kernels/README.md

 ## Divergences from `cuda_backend`

-Three places where this backend deliberately does *not* mirror the CUDA one, because the CUDA behaviour looks like an upstream bug.
+Four places where this backend deliberately does *not* mirror the CUDA one, because the CUDA behaviour looks like an upstream bug.
 Recorded here so they can be reported rather than re-derived.